 Listen to the newly remastered version of the song here:

 Photos of Judy pre-recording “The Man That Got Away.”
-Some provided by Kim Lundgreen.
+Some were provided by Kim Lundgreen.
 Thanks, Kim!

 Photos of the playback discs from The Rick Smith Collection.
 Thanks, Rick!

 September 4, 1954: The UK Picturegoer magazine featured this two-page spread “The Amazing Story Of The Making of A Star Is Born.”